 Over and above their shared devotion to big government, Bush and Kerry both support illegal immigration, gun control, NAFTA and GATT, foreign aid and the PATRIOT Act.
 The terrible twins’ policy convergence is a wrecking ball aimed squarely at the already faltering American economy.

 When combined with tax cuts, Bush’s stupendous spending will culminate in ever-growing deficits, inflation and unemployment, cautions Russo.
 In conjunction with tax increases, Kerry’s high-roller habits will culminate in poverty, lower incomes and unemployment.
 In contrast, Russo promises to unfetter the market.
-Once elected, Russo (in addition to taking control of
+Once elected, Russo (in addition to taking control of America’s borders) will replace the income tax with a small sales tax.
+Once The Blob’s blood supply has been choked off, we can all say hello to prosperity.

 And to peace.
 Liberals and conservatives who reject unprovoked wars of aggression have no horse to back in Bush vs. Kerry.
 Russo will bring our troops home.
 Unlike the front-runners, he knows that an “empire of freedom” is a contradiction in terms.
 Clearly, his truly patriotic platform has the potential to draw votes from both the Right and the Left.